Open Internet Policy

 TERMS AND CONDITIONS OF SERVICE AND NETWORK MANAGEMENT PRACTICES

-General: Inland Cellular manages its network to provide quality service to its customers.
-Inland Cellular cannot guarantee that it can prevent spam, viruses, security attacks, network congestion and other actions which can affect service, but does use various filters, monitoring efforts and other measures to minimize the effects of spam, viruses, security attacks, network congestion and other actions which can affect the service provided to customers.
+Inland Cellular manages its network to provide quality service to its customers.
+Inland Cellular cannot guarantee that it can prevent spam, viruses, security attacks, network congestion and other actions which can affect service but do use various filters, monitoring efforts and other measures to minimize the effects of spam, viruses, security attacks, network congestion and other actions which can affect the service provided to customers.

 Where feasible, Inland Cellular will address congestion issues through improvements to its network or the capacity purchased from other providers needed to connect to the outside world.
 Such processes take time to implement and may not be feasible in all situations.
 Therefore, Inland Cellular reserves the right to monitor and identify which customer accounts are using the greatest amount of bandwidth during periods of heavy congestion and to work to provide solutions to address those issues.
 If a preferred solution cannot be worked out with the customer or customers, Inland Cellular reserves the right to manage the Internet traffic of high volume customers during periods of significant congestion.
 This means that the affected customers will still be able to access the Internet and engage in activities that they desire, but during certain periods of time they may experience conditions such as longer times to download or upload files, slower access and slower movements during online game playing.
 It is expected that any periods of traffic management due to congestion will be brief and infrequent.